-As at December 31, 2021, Crescent Point owned approximately 14,612 gross (12,215 net) producing and non-producing, abandoned wells for which abandonment and/or reclamation costs are expected to be incurred.
-During the 2021 financial year, Crescent Point spent approximately \$48.9 million on well abandonment and environmental reclamation activities, of which \$28.7 million was received from government subsidy programs.
-In 2022, Crescent Point expects to carry out abandonment operations that will total approximately \$34.2 million, including amounts expected to be received from government programs.
-Crescent Point has estimated the net present value (discounted at approximately 1.68% per annum) of its total decommissioning liability (wells and facilities) to be approximately \$918.8 million as at December 31, 2021, based on estimated undiscounted and uninflated cash flows of approximately \$896.6 million.
+As at December 31, 2022, Crescent Point owned approximately 13,609 gross (11,367 net) producing and nonproducing, abandoned wells for which abandonment and/or reclamation costs are expected to be incurred.
+During 2022, Crescent Point spent approximately \$43.1 million on well abandonment and environmental reclamation activities, of which \$23.0 million was received from government grant programs.
+In 2023, Crescent Point expects to carry out abandonment and reclamation operations that will total approximately \$41.6 million, including amounts expected to be received from government programs.
+Crescent Point has estimated the net present value (discounted at approximately 3.28% per annum) of its total decommissioning liability (wells and facilities) to be approximately \$703.9 million as at December 31, 2022, including liabilities associated with assets held for sale, based on estimated undiscounted and uninflated cash flows of approximately \$931.8 million.

-On July 30, 2020, the Government of Alberta announced a new liability management program that overhauls and modernizes the current liability management program, known as the Liability Management Ratio ("LMR") which uses a licensee's ratio of deemed asset value to deemed liability value to determine the risk that the licensee poses to the Orphan Well Association and to determine if a security deposit is required to mitigate that risk.
+On July 30, 2020, the Government of Alberta announced a new liability management program that overhauls and modernizes the previous liability management program, known as the Liability Management Ratio ("LMR") which uses a licensee's ratio of deemed asset value to deemed liability value to determine the risk that the licensee poses to the Orphan Well Association and to determine if a security deposit is required to mitigate that risk.
 The LMR was replaced by Directive 088: Licensee Life-Cycle Management ("LLCM"), which directive was released and became effective on December 1, 2021.
 Unlike the LMR, which measures two metrics to determine a licensee's risk, the LLCM assesses more than 30 additional metrics, such as the licensee's financial capability, previous closure activity, operational performance and regulatory compliance.
 Additionally, the new liability framework includes an Inactive Inventory Reduction Program which introduced annual mandatory liability reduction spending targets for each licensee.
-The new framework announcement on July 30, 2021, also includes the development of a program to address legacy sites that were abandoned, remediated or reclaimed before current requirements were introduced.
+The new framework also includes the development of a program to address legacy sites that were abandoned, remediated or reclaimed before current requirements were introduced.
+In September 2022, the AER introduced the Closure Nomination Program as part of LLCM.
+This program allows for specific, direct stakeholders to nominate inactive sites for abandonment and/or reclamation.

 Like the Alberta Government, the Government of Saskatchewan also announced enhancements to its Liability Management Program framework in 2020.
 This framework includes using licensee-specific data to better reflect the actual deemed asset and liability values, which is expected to improve the accuracy of License Liability Ratings; an Inactive Liability Reduction Program that requires an annual spending target on closure activities; completing the Proportional Risk Transfer model that will assess security deposit requirements for license transfers with a high amount of inactive infrastructure; and addressing regulatory gaps related to new entrants and the acceptable forms of security deposits.
-To support these new initiatives, the SMER approved The Financial Security and Site Closure Regulation, which are expected to be implemented in 2022.
+To support these new initiatives, the Government of Saskatchewan has enacted The Financial Security and Site Closure Regulation, which came into force on January 1, 2023.